israel81boot/property-app/README.md

 ## OVERVIEW

-APP PROPERTY, is an application built to make renting easier for both tenant and landlord.
-At the first page you can view houses rental available with detail and add a house if have one.
-But in order to delete or edite a house you have to login.
+'APP PROPERTY' is an application built to make renting easier for both tenants and landlords.
+On the first page, you can view rental houses that are available with details and chose one.
+When using the app, in order to delete or edit, the users must log in.

-## Technologies
+## TECHNOLOGIES
  A simple full stack application with a front end implemented with :
  - React,
  - Bootstrap,